-COURSE: COMMUNITY AND FAMILY STUDIES COURSE NO: 11060 2 units for each of Year 11 and Year 12 Board Developed Course Exclusions: Nil COURSE DESCRIPTION Community and Family Studies (CAFS) is designed to develop an understanding of the diverse nature and interdependence of families and communities, within Australian society.
+Course: Community and Family Studies Course Number 11060 2 units for each Year 11 and Year 12 Board Developed Course Exclusions: Nil

+Community and Family Studies (CAFS) is designed to develop an understanding of the diverse nature and interdependence of families and communities, within Australian society.
 The course involves: Issues impacting individuals, groups, families and communities; Managing individuals and groups' needs, including resources to help satisfy wellbeing; Groups within the community and the impact that they can have on the betterment of groups, families and communities; Importance of school, family and social groups; community organisations and Government organisations.
 Within this course, students will learn research skills and how to critically apply this knowledge to contemporary case studies.

-MAIN TOPICS COVERED Year 11 Course Resource Management Basic concepts of the resource management process (approximately 20% of course time).
-Individuals and Groups The individual's roles, relationships and tasks within groups (approximately 40% of course time).
-Families and Communities Family structures and functions and the interaction between family and community (approximately 40% of course time).
-Year 12 Course Research Methodology Research methodology and skills culminating in the production of an Independent Research Project (approximately 25% of course time).
-Groups in Context The characteristics and needs of specific community groups (approximately 25% of course time).
-Parenting and Caring Issues facing individuals and groups who adopt roles of parenting and caring in contemporary society (approximately 25% of course time).
-HSC Option Modules Select one of the following (approximately 25% of course time): Family and Societal Interactions Government and community structures that support and protect family members throughout their lifespan.
-Social Impact of Technology The impact of evolving technologies on individuals and lifestyle.
-Individuals and Work Individuals and Work Contemporary issues confronting individuals as they manage roles within both their family and work environments.
+Resource Management

+Basic concepts of the resource management process (approximately 20% of course time).

+Individuals and Groups

+The individual's roles, relationships and tasks within groups (approximately 40% of course time).

+Families and Communities

+Family structures and functions and the interaction between family and community (approximately 40% of course time).

+Core

+Research Methodology

+Research methodology and skills culminating in the production of an Independent Research Project (approximately 25% of course time).

+Groups in Context

+The characteristics and needs of specific community groups (approximately 25% of course time).

+Parenting and Caring

+Issues facing individuals and groups who adopt roles of parenting and caring in contemporary society (approximately 25% of course time).

+HSC Option Modules

+Select one of the following (approximately 25% of course time):

+Family and Societal Interactions

+Government and community structures that support and protect family members throughout their lifespan.

+Social Impact of Technology

+The impact of evolving technologies on individuals and lifestyle.

+Individuals and Work

+Contemporary issues confronting individuals as they manage roles within both their family and work environments.